-- Describe the characteristics of hedge funds and the hedge fund industry and compare hedge funds with mutual funds. - Explain biases that are commonly found in databases of hedge funds. - Explain the evolution of the hedge fund industry and describe landmark events that precipitated major changes in the development of the industry. - Explain the impact of institutional investors on the hedge fund industry and assess reasons for the growing concentration of assets under management (AUM) in the industry. - Explain the relationship between risk and alpha in hedge funds. - Compare and contrast the different hedge fund strategies, describe their return characteristics, and describe the inherent risks of each strategy. - Describe the historical portfolio construction and performance trends of hedge funds compared to those of equity indices. - Describe market events that resulted in a convergence of risk factors for different hedge fund strategies and explain the impact of such convergences on portfolio diversification strategies. - Describe the problem of risk sharing asymmetry between principals and agents in the hedge fund industry.
+- Explain biases that are commonly found in databases of hedge funds. - Explain the evolution of the hedge fund industry and describe landmark events that precipitated major changes in the development of the industry. - Explain the impact of institutional investors on the hedge fund industry and assess reasons for the growing concentration of assets under management (AUM) in the industry. - Explain the relationship between risk and alpha in hedge funds. - Compare and contrast the different hedge fund strategies, describe their return characteristics, and describe the inherent risks of each strategy. - Describe the historical portfolio construction and performance trends of hedge funds compared to those of equity indices. - Describe market events that resulted in a convergence of risk factors for different hedge fund strategies and explain the impact of such convergences on portfolio diversification strategies. - Describe the problem of risk sharing asymmetry between principals and agents in the hedge fund industry.